Juicy Salif: History

-The sleek, exotic-looking shape was inspired by a calamari squid; the original drawings were pizza-stained paper placemat.
+The sleek, exotic-looking shape was inspired by a calamari squid.

 The president of the manufacturer, Alberto Alessi, later recalled:

 I received a napkin from Starck, on it among some incomprehensible marks (tomato sauce, in all likelihood) there were some sketches.
 Sketches of squid.
 They started on the left, and as they worked their way over to the right, they took on the unmistakable shape of what was to become the juicy salif.
 While eating a dish of squid and squeezing a lemon over it, Starck drew on the napkin his famous lemon squeezer.

 Alberto Alessi, in a recorded video interview posted on Dezeen, said "I am very happy with this project because I consider it a big joke to everybody. [...]
 It is the most controversial squeezer of the century I must say, but one of the most amusing projects I have done in my career."
 He regarded it as one of the company's most successful products.